imgag/ClinCNV/doc/germline_CNV_analysis.md

 3. Adding offtarget coverages (does not increase _Sensitivity_ a lot since germline CNVs are rarely as long as off-target window, but improves _Specificity_ efficiently removing CNVs formed by probes standing far away from each other, off-target coverage has to be extracted for *sufficiently large number of samples*, but not necessarily for all the samples from `normal.cov` file):
 `--normalOfftarget normalOff.cov --bedOfftarget bedFileOff.bed`

-4. Playing with _Sensitivity_ and _Specificity_ balance (increase of the threshold `--scoreG` leads to higher _Specificity_ and lower _Sensitivity_ and vice versa, default value is 40):
+4. Playing with _Sensitivity_ and _Specificity_ balance (increase of the threshold `--scoreG` leads to higher _Specificity_ and lower _Sensitivity_ and vice versa, default value is 20):
 `--scoreG 60`

-5. Increasing or decreasing minimum length of detected variant (default = 3 data points or bigger):
+5. Increasing or decreasing minimum length of detected variant (default = 2 data points or bigger, the real number of data points is actually +1 to you specify here, 0 means at least 1 data point):
-`--lengthG 1`
+`--lengthG 0`

-6. Increasing the number of CNVs you'd expect to get from that sample (default = 100, but for WGS samples better make it 1000 or even bigger, when such threshold is exceeded, quality threshold is increased and sample is re-analysed as many times as specified with `--maxNumIter` flag):
+6. Increasing the number of CNVs you'd expect to get from that sample (default = 10000, but for WGS samples better make it 1000 or even bigger, when such threshold is exceeded, quality threshold is increased and sample is re-analysed as many times as specified with `--maxNumIter` flag):
 `--maxNumGermCNVs 2000 --maxNumIter 5`

-7. Running the FDR correction (you specify number of iterations, higher the number is - more accurate FDR correction will be, but we do not recommend to make it bigger than 20 since it will slow down the calling):
-`--fdrGermline 20`

-8. Dividing your large cohort into several clusters of similar samples for more accurate parameter estimation and speeding the tool up.
+7. Dividing your large cohort into several clusters of similar samples for more accurate parameter estimation and speeding the tool up.
 You specify the minimum size of the cluster (we recommend to keep it in between 20 and 100):
 ` --minimumNumOfElemsInCluster 50`

-9. Speeding up the tool by using several cores (only some parts of the pipeline are parallelised):
+8. Speeding up the tool by using several cores (only some parts of the pipeline are parallelised):
 `--numberOfThreads 4`

 In the end you will have a command line like:

-`Rscript clinCNV.R --normal normal.cov --bed bedFile.bed --out /your/folder --normalOfftarget normalOff.cov --bedOfftarget bedFileOff.bed --scoreG 60 --lengthG 1 --maxNumGermCNVs 2000 --maxNumIter 5 --fdrGermline 20 --minimumNumOfElemsInCluster 50 --numberOfThreads 4`
+`Rscript clinCNV.R --normal normal.cov --bed bedFile.bed --out /your/folder --normalOfftarget normalOff.cov --bedOfftarget bedFileOff.bed --scoreG 60 --lengthG 0 --maxNumGermCNVs 2000 --maxNumIter 5 --minimumNumOfElemsInCluster 50 --numberOfThreads 4`

 ## WGS

-For high-coverage (>10X) WGS you should skip step 3 and pay special attention to step 6 (may be put the maximum number of expected CNVs equal to 100.000 if you run your dataset for the first time and don't know what to expect).
-Probably it is also better to keep step 7 (number of iterations for FDR control) at low level (1-5) since permutations of WGS data may take a while and even several permutations may be a good estimator of your data' level of noise.
+For high-coverage (>10X) WGS you should pay special attention to step 6 (may be put the maximum number of expected CNVs equal to 100.000 if you run your dataset for the first time and don't know what to expect).

 For low-coverage WGS (<10X) we would recommend to use window size at least 5KB and minimal size of CNV as 3.

+## Polymorphic CNVs

+CNVs whose frequency is larger than 2.5% are usually more difficult to detect using conventional methods.
+Thus, we detect them using Gaussian Mixture Models.
+This is a separate routine within the same script.
+To call such variants, you need to specify

+`--polymorphicCalling YES`

+If instead of YES you provide the path to the `.bed` file with the coordinates of polymorphic regions, `ClinCNV` will ignore them during the calling.

+Otherwise you may get such pictures:

+![Polymorphic region][polymorph_call]

+Here horizontal lines show different copy-numbers and each dot denotes one sample from the cohort.

 ## Mosaic CNVs calling